mpolinowski/react-wordcloud-demo/README.md

 Have a look at the `package.json`.

 ## Outlook
-* The components could distributed as separated modules through npm.
+* The components could be distributed as separated modules through npm.

 ## Props